-AUDIT AND COMPLIANCE COMMITTEE. - The Audit and Compliance Committee comprises five (5) members, which is within the limits established in article 44 of the Articles of Association, article 26 of the Rules and Regulations on the Organisation and Functioning of the Board of Directors, and article 3 of the Audit and Compliance Committee Regulations, which set a minimum of three (3) and maximum of five (5) members, appointed by the Board of Directors.
-Three (3) of the Committee's members, including the Chairman, are Independent Directors, one (1) is a Proprietary Director, and the fifth is classified as "Other External Director".
-The Chairman of the Audit and Compliance Committee, JOSÉ RIVA FRANCOS, is an Independent Director, pursuant to article 44 of the Articles of Association and article 26 of the Regulations of the Board of Directors which establishes that the Chairman must be an Independent Director.
+AUDIT AND COMPLIANCE COMMITTEE

+The Audit and Compliance Committee comprises five (5) members, which is within the limits established in article 44 of the Articles of Association, article 26 of the Board Regulations, and article 3 of the Audit and Compliance Committee Regulations, which set a minimum of three (3) and maximum of five (5) members, appointed by the Board of Directors.
+Four (4) of the Committee's members, including the Chairman, are Independent Directors, and one (1) is a Proprietary Director.
+The Chairman of the Audit and Compliance Committee, MARTÍ PARELLADA SABATA, is an Independent Director, pursuant to article 44 of the Articles of Association and article 26 of the Board Regulations.

-- As per article 3 of the Audit and Compliance Committee Regulations, Executive Directors may not sit on this Committee and at least one of its members must be an Independent Director.
-The article also stipulates that the Chairman of the Board of Directors and members of other committees may not sit on the Audit and Compliance Committee. - As established in article 4 of the Committee Regulations, the term of a Committee member shall be the same as the term of office for a Directorship.
+As per article 3 of the Audit and Compliance Committee Regulations, Executive Directors may not sit on this Committee and at least one of its members must be an Independent Director.
+The article also stipulates that the Chairman of the Board of Directors and members of other committees may not sit on the Audit and Compliance Committee.

+As established in article 4 of the Committee Regulations, the term of a Committee member shall be the same as the term of office for a Directorship.
 A member of the Audit and Compliance Committee shall vacate that office if he vacates his Directorship or, while remaining a Director, if so decided by the Board of Directors.
 The foregoing notwithstanding the Committee Chairman shall be replaced every four (4) years.
 A former Chairman may be re-elected after the lapse of one (1) year from his vacating office.
-The foregoing shall be without prejudice to an outgoing Chairman remaining on the Committee if so resolved by the Board of Directors on adequately reasoned grounds. - The remuneration of Committee members, as provided for in article 5 of the Committee Regulations, will be approved as established in the Articles of Association and the Rules and Regulations of Board of Directors for the setting of remuneration to Directors, subject to the same requirements of public disclosure. - In the exercise of his office, a Committee member shall be under the same duties and subject to the same principles of action as those prescribed for Directors in the Articles of Association, the Rules and Regulations of the Board of Directors and current legislation.
+The foregoing shall be without prejudice to an outgoing Chairman remaining on the Committee if so resolved by the Board of Directors on adequately reasoned grounds.

+The remuneration of Committee members, as provided for in article 5 of the Committee Regulations, will be approved as established in the Articles of Association and the Board Regulations for the setting of remuneration to Directors, subject to the same requirements of public disclosure.

+In the exercise of his office, a member of this Committee shall, according to article 6 of the Committee regulations, be under the same duties and subject to the same principles of action as those prescribed for Directors in the Articles of Association, the Board Regulations and current legislation.

-- In keeping with article 8 of the Audit and Compliance Committee Regulations, the Committee must meet at least four (4) times a year and the Chairman shall call as many further meetings as he/she believes are required for the Committee to discharge its duties.
-In 2013, the Committee met five (5) times. - The tasks to be performed by the Audit and Compliance Committee are set out in article 44 of the Articles of Association, article 26 of the Regulations of the Board of Directors and article 7 of the Committee Regulations. - The chief purposes of the Committee are to evaluate the Company's accounting verification system, ensure the independence of the External Accounts Auditor, review the internal control system, safeguard the transparency of information, and ensure compliance with the Internal Code of Conduct. - To fulfil these objectives, in addition to the functions established by law for the Audit and Compliance Committee, the Committee shall have the following duties: (continues in Section H, CLARIFICATION OF SECTION C.2.4) - C.2.5 Indicate, as appropriate, whether there are any regulations governing the board committees.
+In keeping with article 8 of the Committee Regulations, this Committee must meet at least four (4) times a year and the Chairman shall call as many further meetings as he/she believes are required for the Committee to discharge its duties.
+In 2014, the Committee met four (4) times.

+The duties of the Audit and Compliance Committee are set out in article 44 of the Articles of Association, article 26 of the Board Regulations and article 7 of the Committee Regulations:

+The chief purposes of the Committee are to evaluate the Company's accounting verification system, ensure the independence of the External Accounts Auditor, review the internal control system, safeguard the transparency of information, and ensure compliance with the Internal Code of Conduct.

+To fulfil these objectives, in addition to the functions established by law, this Committee shall have the following duties: (continues in H. OTHER INFORMATION OF INTEREST, SECTION C.2.4 of APPENDIX 1.
+EXPLANATORY NOTES).

+C.2.5 Indicate, as appropriate, whether there are any regulations governing the board committees.
 If so, indicate where they can be consulted, and whether any amendments have been made during the year.
 In addition, indicate whether on a voluntary basis any of the board committees has produced an activity report.